jdelia/genesis-communities-cpt/readme.txt

 ==Changelog==

+= 0.6.0 =
+Updated plugin for translations.
+Some file names were changed.

 = 0.5.2 =
 Stylesheet changes for font sizes and removing borders on single page post display.

 = 0.5.1 =
 Updated code in functions.php to fix bug that displayed featured image on all single posts instead of just the ‘awp-community’ custom type posts.